How to Pack a TV for Moving

 - Carrying straps or handles: If your TV is particularly large, straps or handles can make it easier to lift and carry.

 Before you begin packing your TV, ensure it’s turned off and disconnected from its power source.
-Disconnect all cables, including power and HDMI cords, audio cables and any connected devices.
+Disconnect all cables, including power and HDMI cords, audio cables and any connected devices such as video game consoles.
 Store these cables safely to prevent any loss or damage to the ports and connectors.
 Don't forget to back up any settings or data saved on your TV.

 Take a soft, dry cloth and delicately clean the screen, frame and rear surface of the TV.
 This will help prevent the accumulation of dust and debris, which could potentially cause scratches on the screen while in transit.

-Then it’s a matter of picking the right container, carefully wrapping the TV and packing it up with any accessories.
+After you've prepared your TV for packing, it’s a matter of picking the right box, carefully wrapping the TV and packing it up with any accessories.

 » WANT HELP INSTEAD?
 Best packing services